Wondermongering/Eigen-Koan-Matrices/Standard EKM Suite for LLM Cognitive Profiling.md

 ## 2. Suite Components (Prometheus v1.0)

 The Prometheus v1.0 suite comprises five core Eigen-Koan Matrices.
 Each EKM has 3-5 standardized traversal paths designed to probe specific facets of its structure.
-These matrices would be defined as JSON files loadable by `ekm_toolkit.py` or directly instantiable from code (e.g., functions in a `standard_suite_ekms.py` file, drawing from `Eigen-Koan Matrices_research_questions.py`).
+These matrices would be defined as JSON files loadable by `ekm_toolkit.py` or directly instantiable from code (e.g., functions in a `standard_suite_ekms.py` file, drawing from `specialized_matrices.py`).

 ---